 Dyesol Supplies Dye Solar Cell Materials

-In a previous article titled “Building Solar Cells with Oxford Photovoltaics” we discussed how dye sensitized solar cells could be used to create economically viable solar windows.
-In this article we talked about Professor Michael Gratzel, the solar pioneer who invented dye sensitized solar cells which won him the 2010 Millenium Technology Grand Prize.
-One publicly traded company that Professor Gratzel resides as the the Technology Advisory Board Chairman is Australian based Dyesol (ASX:DYE)
+In a previous article titled “Building Solar Cells with Oxford Photovoltaics” we discussed how dye-sensitized solar cells could be used to create economically viable solar windows.
+In this article, we talked about Professor Michael Gratzel, the solar pioneer who invented dye sensitized solar cells which won him the 2010 Millenium Technology Grand Prize.
+One publicly traded company that Professor Gratzel resides as the Technology Advisory Board Chairman is Australian based Dyesol (ASX:DYE)

 Dyesol’s stated vision is to be the world’s leading supplier of Dye Solar Cell (DSC) input materials (dyes, pastes, electrolytes) and technology.
 The Company was formed in 2004 and listed on the Australian exchange (ASX) in 2005 under the ticker DYE and also began trading on the US over the counter (OTC) market in 2012 under the ticker DYSOY.
 Over the past 5 years the Company’s returns have been dismal incurring a loss of around -63%:

 With a current market cap of about $72 million, the Company employs around 60 staff and consultants worldwide.

 The business model is described as “capital light” in which they focus on three things:

 - Licensing their intellectual property to manufacturing partners